mi112/Simple-Slide-Show-Plugin/readme.txt

 == Installation and usage ==

-1. Upload 'My Slideshow' directory to '/wp-content/plugins/'
+1. Upload 'my-Slide-show' directory to '/wp-content/plugins/'
 2. Activate 'My Slideshow' from Plugins page
 3. Visit 'My Slide Show > ' to add/remove images from slideshow
 4. Use shortcode [myslideshow] on any page/post to display slideshow